srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 PTP
 ---

 Obtain and configure the ``values.yaml`` file like described above.
+Make sure that the nodeSelector field is correctly set, otherwise the Linuxptp Daemonset will be deployed on all machines in the cluster.
 After that, deploy LinuxPTP container with the following command:

 .. code-block:: bash

-   helm install linuxptp srsran/linuxptp --values=values.yaml -n ptp --create-namespace
+   helm install linuxptp srsran/linuxptp -f values.yaml -n srsran --create-namespace

 You should see the following output:

 .. code-block:: bash

    NAME: linuxptp
-   LAST DEPLOYED: Tue Nov 21 16:53:36 2023
+   LAST DEPLOYED: Mon Dec  9 11:13:10 2024
    NAMESPACE: ptp
    STATUS: deployed
    REVISION: 1
    TEST SUITE: None

 To verify that the deployment is working properly we need to get the name of our LinuxPTP Pod.
-Therefore, use ``kubectl get pods -A`` to list all Pods in the cluster.
+Therefore, use ``kubectl get pods -n srsran`` to list all Pods in the cluster.
 You should see an output similar to the following:

 .. code-block:: bash

-   NAMESPACE     NAME                                        READY   STATUS    RESTARTS       AGE ptp           linuxptp-854f797f64-vnmdt                   1/1     Running   0              23d
+   NAMESPACE     NAME                                        READY   STATUS    RESTARTS       AGE srsran        linuxptp-854f797f64-vnmdt                   1/1     Running   0              23d
-   kube-system   calico-kube-controllers-6dfcdfb99-xmdmx     1/1     Running   0              22d
-   kube-system   calico-node-292sr                           1/1     Running   0              23d
-   kube-system   coredns-645b46f4b6-lggfs                    1/1     Running   0              22d
-   kube-system   dns-autoscaler-756ff885f8-7d6hr             1/1     Running   0              22d
-   kube-system   kube-apiserver-preskit-1                    1/1     Running   0              22d
-   kube-system   kube-controller-manager-preskit-1           1/1     Running   0              22d
-   kube-system   kube-proxy-5mbbm                            1/1     Running   0              23d
-   kube-system   kube-scheduler-preskit-1                    1/1     Running   0              22d
-   kube-system   nodelocaldns-bfx77                          1/1     Running   0              23d

 The name of the Pod in our example is ``linuxptp-854f797f64-vnmdt``.
 Now we can get logs from that Pod with this command: